+Is Pearson a good investment right now?
 Pearson PLC (NYSE:PSO) is one of the largest educational and consumer publishing companies on the markets today, producing textbooks used in classrooms around the globe, and overseeing the Financial Times publication.
 In addition to these ventures, Pearson has also recently established a for-profit college in the UK, called Pearson College, that will offer authentic degrees via Royal Holloway, a constituent of the University of London.
 As the company's e-slogan claims - "Study Business in a FTSE 100 Company" - Pearson College will give upper-level students the option to partake in an internship at industry-leading organizations like the Peter Jones Foundation, Atos, Cisco, Sony Pictures Entertainment, and regional telecom provider BT.
-One of the alternatives to Pearson College is Creighton University online where one can take course to improve their managerial skills.

 While we can still guesstimate exactly how profitable Pearson College will be, another more recent development may be herding the bulls into this stock, so to speak.
 As we discussed here on Insider Monkey last week, Pearson and Bertelsmann A.G. agreed to "combine their book-publishing operations, Random House and Penguin respectively, in a joint venture, to be called Penguin Random House."